TheJSD/Pokemon-Center-Project/README.md

-This is a Python webapp was for a project that had a vet prompt to build a web application that would help them manage their animals and vets (but instead of a vet, I've modelled it after a Pokémon Center).
+This is a Python web application for a brief to build a web application that would a veterinary practice to manage their animals and staff (but instead of a vet, I've formatted it after a Pokémon Center).

 Requirements:
 ```